RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181025_r1_37C_glucose_O2_dilution/README.md

 reason: All validation checks passed
 ---

-# 2018-10-25 37C glucose O2 dilution
+# 2018-10-25 37C Glucose O2 dilution

 ## Purpose
-This is a biological replicate of a dilution experiment with modified ATC concentrations with cells grown on glucose as a carbon source.
+This is a biological replicate of a dilution experiment with modified ATC concentrations with cells grown on M9 + 0.4% glucose as a carbon source.

 ## Strain Information